sean-smith/scale-out-computing-on-aws/docs/web-interface/manage-ldap-users.md

     SOCA uses `/bin/bash` by default but admins can specify any available shells installed on the system ( list available on `/etc/shells`)

 #### Delete users
-To delete a user, select the user you want to delete and check the checkbox.
+To delete a user, navigate to 'Delete Users' section then select the user you want to delete and check the checkbox.

 ![](../imgs/user-5.png)

 You will see a success message if the user is deleted correctly.

 ![](../imgs/user-6.png)

+!!!info
+    Deleting a user will only delete the LDAP user.
+Associated $HOME directory is still preserved on /data/home

 #### Reset password for a given user